plone/documentation/docs/classic-ui/theming/settings-ttw.md

 This chapter describes how to change Classic UI theme settings through-the-web ({term}`TTW`) in Plone 6.

-Small theme changes can be made via control panels or by updating Plone 6 Classic UI's `custom.css`.
+Small theme changes can be made via control panels.
 Other theming methods should be used for larger customizations or entire website designs.